QBayLogic/benchmark-compilation/docs/index.md

 First we check the costs of the Intel option and the AMD option.
 Note that for the components where our options differ I've tried to pick the cheapest option from a respectable vendor.
+Also, the prices listed are basically only valid at the time of collection: December 12th 2018.
+And, being from the Netherlands, we are inelligible for cashback/discounts potentially available to e.g. those that live in the US.

 ### Upgrade only